We will now transfer you to our booking site.

 Loving restorationIn 1996, Claridge’s enjoys a restoration led by designer Thierry Despont.
 He creates Gordon Ramsay at Claridge's, The Foyer, The Reading Room and The Fumoir.
 In 1999, designer David Collins transforms the Causerie into Claridge’s Bar, with a brief to slip quietly into the new millennium while keeping a firm hold on the last one.

 The It-hotelClaridge’s is adopted by a new generation of models, designers, musicians and artists.
 Kate Moss celebrates her 30th birthday here.
 Jade Jagger and Lulu Guinness describe the hotel as their ultimate treat and Alex James says Claridge’s is just “perfect”.
-Diane von Furstenberg launches the 20 rooms and suites she transformed in her first interiors project.
+Diane von Furstenberg launches four rooms and suites she designed as part of her first interiors project.

 Fashion leaderDavid Linley, a long-time friend of Claridge’s, completes his work on the 25 Linley Suites.
 There will be more evidence of his eye for detail and contemporary touches with the launch of the new business centre.
 David Downton continues as Claridge's first fashion artist-in-residence.